-User Settings - Check the relevant box to enable anonymous viewer login - allows any viewer direct access to the Live View page.
+User Settings - Check the option your require.

-Enable Basic Setup - Before using the AXIS M3011 Network Camera, there are certain settings that should be made, most of which require Administrator access privileges.
-To quickly access these settings use the Basic Setup in the menu.
-All settings are also available from the standard setup links in the menu.
+- Enabling anonymous viewer login allows any viewer direct access to the Live View page. - The Enable anonymous PTZ control login option allows anonymous users to join a queue for gaining control of the PTZ controls provided by the Network Camera.
+See PTZ Configuration, on page 23 for more information on Pan Tilt Zoom settings. - Enable Basic Setup Before using the Network Camera, there are certain settings that should be defined, most of which require Administrator access privileges.
+You can quickly access these settings through Basic Setup in the menu.
+All settings are also available from the standard Setup link in the menu.
 Basic Setup is enabled by default but can be disabled and removed from the menu.